Home BlogDitch Food Rules My Food and Body Story

 You can download the next chapter of Joyful Eating, Debunk the Diet Myth, for free as a PDF document or purchase the book directly from my website or most other online booksellers.

-I am so pleased you are here with me, as we are not alone in our struggles.
-Hearing one another stories can be freeing and empowering.
+I am so pleased you are here with me.
+We are not alone in our struggles.
+Hearing one another’s stories can be freeing and empowering.

 Love,